The State of BIMI

 According to Farsight research at dmarc.org, 9,860 BIMI records were observed through the end of the third quarter of 2021.
 Another source of BIMI adoption data is BIMI Radar, which tracks global BIMI adoption across 56,916,954 top-level domains in the categories of BIMI Ready, BIMI Aware, and BIMI with Verified Mark Certificates (VMC).

-As of March 2022, Yahoo and AOL Mail, Gmail, and Fastmail support BIMI.
-While Apple and Microsoft have not yet ventured into the BIMI provider space, others, like Comcast and British Telecom, are considering it.
+Yahoo, AOL, Gmail, Apple and a few others support BIMI.
+While Microsoft has not yet ventured into the BIMI provider space, others, like Comcast and British Telecom, are considering it.

 How does it work?

 Like other email authentication standards, BIMI is a text record that lives in your domain’s DNS and includes the location of the brand’s logo saved in a square .SVG format.

 To implement BIMI, both SPF and DKIM must be set up for the email domain, with DMARC deployed with a policy set to either p=reject or p=quarantine.
 This shows receivers that you are proactive about the types of emails your domain sends and that you’re mindful of your brand and your reputation as a trusted sender.

 Additionally, you’ll need to follow good deliverability practices and cultivate a healthy, engaged subscriber list with good email open rates.
 Your practices will determine if a receiver decides to display your BIMI-based logo as it is up to the email receiver if your logo is to be displayed.
 Here’s a broader discussion on deliverability as a key concern for today’s marketers.